vallard/K8sClass/segment02-iam/terraform.md

 Terraform v0.12.24
 ```

+Note: I've updated some of these commands for `v0.14`

 ## Create IAM resources

 When using EKS it is strongly recommended to NOT use the root AWS account.
 There are errors that can show up.
 As such, use another account to create EKS resources.